Mittag! (@ Cafe Mengin) http://4sq.com/cubrlX 7 hrs ago

 Cappellmeister,

-stick to the language of this article, please Wink But to answer your question: you are using the default values in almost every SK2-filter.
+stick to the language of this article, please ;-) But to answer your question: you are using the default values in almost every SK2-filter.
 Few of them change the values and none of them allows to manually set them in the general settings.
 So no, I won’t reintroduce that setting.
-Just set it in the filters php-file if you desperately need to change these values Wink
+Just set it in the filters php-file if you desperately need to change these values ;-)

 @sebbi: Don´t be so cruel to Capellmeister.
 We´re only poor german surfer.